 Will you help us to save our threatened birds?
 The number of birds at severe risk in the UK has nearly doubled.
 Our birds are struggling to find safe places to nest and enough food to feed their young.
 They urgently need our help.
 Find out about the RSPB’s work to save our threatened birds, and discover simple ways you can help them to thrive.
 Together, we can save our birds.

-The turtle dove is a dainty dove, smaller and darker than the collared dove and slightly larger than a blackbird.
-Its upperparts are distinctively mottled with chestnut and black and its black tail has a white edge.
+The turtle dove is a dainty dove, much smaller and darker than the collared dove - slightly larger than a blackbird.
+Its upperparts are distinctively mottled with chestnut and black, and its black tail has a white edge.

-The gentle purr of the turtle dove is an evocative sound of summer, but has become increasingly rare following rapid and sustained population declines.
-One cause of the decline is thought to be lack of seed and grain as food during the breeding season, resulting in a much shorter breeder season with fewer nesting attempts.
-The species is now included on the Red List of conservation concern.
+The turtle dove’s gentle purr is an evocative sound of summer, but has become increasingly rare following rapid and sustained population declines.
+One cause of the decline is thought to be lack of seed and grain during the breeding season, resulting in a much shorter breeder season with fewer nesting attempts.

 What they eat: